ablwr/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 Create a backup
 ---------------

-Before starting any upgrade procedure on a production system, it is prudent to back up your system.
+Before starting any upgrade procedure on a production system, we strongly recommend backing up your system.
 If you are using a virtual machine, take a snapshot of it before making any changes.
 Alternatively, back up the file systems being used by your system.
 Exact procedures for updating will depend on your local installation.
 At a minimum you should make backups of:

 * The Storage Service SQLite (or MySQL) database
 * The dashboard MySQL database

-A simple example of backing up these two databases:
+This is a simple example of backing up these two databases:

 .. code:: bash

    sudo cp /var/archivematica/storage-service/storage.db ~/storage_db_backup.db
    mysqldump -u root -p MCP > ~/am_backup.sql

-If you do not have a password set for the root user in mysql, you can take out the '-p' portion of that command.
-If there is a problem during the upgrade process, you can restore your mysql database from this backup and try the upgrade again.
+If you do not have a password set for the root user in MySQL, you can take out the '-p' portion of that command.
+If there is a problem during the upgrade process, you can restore your MySQL database from this backup and try the upgrade again.

 .. _upgrade-ubuntu: